opea-project/GenAIComps/comps/retrievers/langchain/redis/README.md

 Overall, this microservice provides robust backend support for applications requiring efficient similarity searches, playing a vital role in scenarios such as recommendation systems, information retrieval, or any other context where precise measurement of document similarity is crucial.

+The following example showcases how to start the microservice and invoke it with a mock embedding vector.
+If you'd like to fill the database with your documents, run `ingest.py`.

 # 🚀1.
 Start Microservice with Python (Option 1)

 To start the retriever microservice, you must first install the required python packages.